shpak86/tcp_scanner/README.md

 # TCP port scanner

-Library allows to scan ports ranges using connect scan.
+This is simple TCP port scanner.
+Library allows you to get scan status during the scanning.
+You can use single scan thread or define number of threads to improve perfomance.

 ## Usage

-To use this package add `tcp_scanner` as a dependency in your `pubspec.yaml`.
+To use this package you have to add `tcp_scanner` as a dependency in your `pubspec.yaml`.
-`ScanResult` contains scanning report.
-If you need to get running scan status, you have to use `TCPScanner.scanResult` field.
+It's easy to scan a host.
+You just need to create the `TCPScanner` instance and call `scan` method.
+The result is stored in `ScanResult` data object.

 Scan specified ports: